DoTheEvo/selfhosted-apps-docker/ddclient/readme.md

 #### Backup

 Using [borg](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/borg_backup)
-that makes daily snapshot of the /etc directory which contains the config files.
+that makes daily snapshot of the /etc directory which contains the config file.

 #### restore

-Replace the content of the config files with the one from the backup.
+Replace the content of the config file with the one from the backup.